Marc-Berg/node-red-contrib-iobroker/README.md

 # Node-RED Nodes for ioBroker Integration

-This repository provides custom Node-RED nodes for seamless integration with ioBroker via its REST API.
+This repository provides custom Node-RED nodes for seamless integration with ioBroker via its REST API Adapter.

 ## Nodes